 1. Triple DES

 Triple DES was designed to replace the original Data Encryption Standard (DES) algorithm, which hackers eventually learned to defeat with relative ease.
-At one time, Triple DES was the recommended standard and the most widely used symmetric algorithm in the industry.
+At one time, Triple DES was the industry's recommended standard and the most widely used symmetric algorithm.

 Triple DES uses three individual keys with 56 bits each.
-The total key length adds up to 168 bits, but experts would argue that 112-bits in key strength is more accurate.
-Despite slowly being phased out, Triple DES has, for the most part, been replaced by the Advanced Encryption Standard (AES).
+The total key length adds up to 168 bits, but experts argue that 112 bits in key strength is more accurate.
+Despite slowly being phased out, Triple DES has mostly been replaced by the Advanced Encryption Standard (AES).

-The Advanced Encryption Standard (AES) is the algorithm trusted as the standard by the U.S. Government and numerous organizations.
+The Advanced Encryption Standard (AES) is the algorithm trusted as the standard by the U.S. Government and numerous organizations and is also found in Arcserve Unified Data Protection (UDP) software.
 Although it is highly efficient in 128-bit form, AES also uses keys of 192 and 256 bits for heavy-duty encryption purposes.